 Focused On Your Family's Needs

 At Alpine Family Law, we help families protect their interests when dealing with Guardians ad Litem and personal decisions about their loved ones.

 We have a reputation for excellence in litigation, and will not hesitate to use our trial skills when our clients need an aggressive approach.
 Still, our experience has shown that many cases can and should be resolved outside of court.
 Negotiation often leaves more decision-making in our clients' hands — a favorable position for parents and children.

 No matter what strategy is employed to resolve your case, we will keep you informed and make ourselves available to address your concerns.
-Contact us to arrange a consultation with an experienced attorney at our firm by calling 425-276-7677 or you can use the form at the bottom to email us a message.

 A Guardian ad Litem serves the court in a fiduciary capacity, acting as a representative of a minor child.
 This typically happens when a child's safety and security is called into question during divorce or custody proceedings.
 As a result, he or she needs to provide information that is not biased in favor of either parent or another caretaker.